Laserworks/diy/_posts/2015-08-20-wireless-music-visualizer.markdown

 | This Is Your Brain On Music       | No        | Yes         | No     |
 | This project                      | Yes       | Yes         | No     |

+There are also [plenty](http://www.moddingtech.de/tutorials/44-lichteffekte/172-sound-to-light-modul.html) of non-arduino based cicuits to visualize music.

 ## Aduino: Wiring and Software

 ### Bill of Material